Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking: Introduction

 Modern data-driven blind docking methods~\citep{abramson2024accurate,chai2024chai,wohlwend2024boltz}, starting from the seminal \textsc{DiffDock}~\citep{corso2022diffdock}, typically formulate molecular docking as a generative modeling problem, where a neural network — often a diffusion model — learns to sample ligand poses from a probabilistic distribution.

-Our proposed method, \textsc{Matcha}, follows this generative paradigm but is based on flow MATCHing~\citep{lipman2022flow} rather than diffusion.
+Our proposed method, \textsc{Matcha}, follows this generative paradigm but is based on flow matching~\citep{lipman2022flow} rather than diffusion.
 Following \textsc{DiffDock}, we represent ligand flexibility in a joint space of translations, global rotations, and internal torsions.
 This corresponds to a semi-flexible ligand: the conformation is fixed except for rotations around rotatable bonds.
 In contrast to Riemannian diffusion-based methods, Riemannian flow matching~\citep{chen2023flow} provides tractable losses in these spaces and simplifies training.
 Moreover, our approach naturally bypasses the need for semi-flexible conformational alignment, which is a challenging optimization problem.
 To the best of our knowledge, it is the first docking pipeline that is built upon flow matching on non-Euclidean manifolds.

 Architecturally, \textsc{Matcha} combines the structure of a Diffusion Transformer (\textsc{DiT};~\citealt{peebles2023scalable}) with a spatial encoder inspired by \textsc{UniMol}~\citep{zhou2023uni}.
 Our pipeline consists of three neural networks trained at different noise levels.
 For instance, the first model is optimized to predict the 3D translational displacement of the ligand center relative to the binding site.
 By default, \textsc{Matcha} is trained for blind docking, but the pocket-informed setting can be managed by omitting the coarse model and providing the correct binding site location.
-Also, we train a separate scoring model to select the best pose among all generated candidates.
+Moreover, we improve physical validity by first locally minimizing the predicted complex with GNINA~\cite{mcnutt2021gnina}, then applying a minimal set of \textit{unsupervised} PoseBusters checks to remove invalid complexes, and finally selecting from the remaining poses the one with the best GNINA affinity. \textsc{Matcha} is trained on \textsc{PDBBind}~\citep{liu2017forging} and \textsc{Binding MOAD}~\citep{hu2005binding} and evaluated on \textsc{Astex}, \textsc{PoseBusters V2}, \textsc{PDBBind}, and \textsc{DockGen}.